BriteCore/Design-Team-Projects/README.md

 ### Considerations
 * Once all information is entered, a replacement cost can automatically be fetched and updated, or this could also be triggered by a user action.
 * This is just a single component widget in a larger application, no need to worry about designing page navigation, footer information, etc.
-* Brand the UI however you wish, so long as your final product is polished and professional.
+* Brand the UI however you wish, so long as your final mockup is polished and professional.
+* The person using this interface will be an insurance agent getting a policy for the customer.
+It won't be the homeowner who is directly completing this form.

+### User Story
+As an agent using BriteCore,
+I am able to quickly get a replacement cost estimate for my customer, so that they can have the correct amount of homeowner's insurance.

+### Requirements
+Take as much or as little time as you would like to complete the following requirements:
+* Your design meets the user story outlined above.
+* You have a high-fidelity version of your design completed.
+* If you sketched different approaches, those can also be submitted.

 ## Followup Questions
 1. How long did you spend on the test?
+Would you do anything differently if you had more time?
 2. Describe what you see as the biggest change you made to improve usability of this design.
+3. Would you be able to code a prototype of this design using HTML and CSS?
+4. What typeface best describes your personality?